stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 ### II.
 Critical Reading Notes

-Create an electronic document for composing critical notes dedicated to each reading.
-Take *detailed* notes on each of our course texts.
+Create a document for composing critical notes dedicated to each reading.
+You may prefer to write by hand, although most students make notes using electronic means.
+(I presently use something called [Obsidian](https://obsidian.md/) to create my own personal knowledge base).
+Either way, take *detailed* notes on each of our course texts.
 Since you will write essays about these texts, these notes will be of significant help to you later.
 Your aims here should be to:

 - **Reduce** the entire argument to its bare essentials using paraphrase, summary, and selective quotation---carefully documenting page numbers during this activity.